Taxpayers can take advantage of some easy ways to lower their tax bill.

 5. Buy stuff (but only if you need it)

-There’s a common misconception that buying “stuff” at the end of the year—something like a new laptop computer for a home-based business—is a quick and easy deduction.
+There’s a common misconception that buying “stuff” at the end of the year—something like a new laptop computer for a home-based business—is a quick and easy deduction for your business.

 It may be, but make sure it's something that you needed to buy regardless of the tax write-off potential, Thompson said.
 The amount that’s actually a deduction for "stuff" is usually only a fraction of its true cost.
 Because many products have a life expectancy of several years, the value is often depreciated, and the deduction is calculated over several years unless the item can be expensed or bonus depreciation taken.
 In reality, a $500 computer might save only a few dollars in taxes.

 Those with home-based businesses also may have some write-offs for the use of their homes, but there are plenty of rules defining what is and what is not deductible here.
 Only a fraction of home expenses—such as utilities or insurance—is covered, because the expense is only applied to the portion of the house where you work.

 Thompson warns those who work from home but have an actual office somewhere else that home office deductions don't apply.
-You qualify for a home office deduction only if your employer requires you to work from home.
+You qualify for a home office deduction only if your home is you primary place of business.
 The same goes with the purchase of a smartphone or any other gadget that many consider to be a reasonable business expense.
 If the device is used primarily for business, however, in many cases it may be deductible.